Jarnomer/TateTLDR/README.md

 Restart AutoCAD.
 On first launch you may be prompted to allow the LISP files to load — select **Always Load** to avoid future prompts.

 > [!NOTE]
 > The `acaddoc.lsp` file runs automatically on every drawing open, loading all modules.
 The `acad.pgp` file registers the keyboard shortcuts on application launch.
-Both require the folder to be in `Support File Search Path` to take effect.
+Both require the folder to be in **Support File Search Path** to take effect.

 > [!TIP]
-> Edit `globals.lsp` to configure layer names, comment text heights, drawing unit scale, and xref discipline layers for your project standards.
+> Edit `globals.lsp` to configure variables used by the suite like layer names and unit scaling.

 ## ⌨️ Commands

-Shortcuts are organized across three keyboard rows.
-Each primary key triggers common action, with repeated or modified keys accessing related commands.
+Shortcuts are organized across three keyboard rows, each featuring five keys.
+Primary key triggers common action, with repeated or modified keys accessing related commands.

 <h3 align="center">💬 Top Row</h3>